Welcome to Reception!

 Phonics and Reading Meeting

 Thank you to all of the parents who came along to the information meeting on Tuesday night.
 I hope everyone who came along found it informative.
 I have shared the information presentation to all of the parents – don’t forget if you have any questions please come and see myself or Miss Wheeler.
-Our phonics lessons will be starting next week!
+Our phonics lessons have started this week!

 Have a lovely weekend